Making the Plan Reality

 12.1 Engagement and Ownership

-Our goal is that everyone in Devon will know about this Plan and feel that they can play an active role in its implementation.
-We encourage every individual, organisation and community, including the Devon Climate Emergency partner, to look at the actions and make their own action list by selecting the actions they are most able to help with to achieve net-zero emissions across Devon.
+The ambition is that the implementation of this Plan will be equally collaborative.
+Everyone in Devon needs to know about this Plan and play an active role in its implementation.
+Every individual, organisation and community, including the Devon Climate Emergency partners, are encouraged to look at the actions and select those that they will help deliver.

 12.2 Funding and Investment